HomeSustainabilityGovernanceRisk Management and Compliance

 Basic Risk Management Policy

-1. We prevent and reduce risks in order to ensure the quality and safety of our products and services, protect the lives and safety of our employees and their families, and earn greater trust from our stakeholders.
+1. We prevent and reduce risks in order to ensure the quality and safety of our products and services, protect the lives and safety of our permanent employees and their families, and earn greater trust from our stakeholders.

 2. We create a system to appropriately manage a wide range of risks associated with our business activities.